Paradigm4/finance/README.md

 {0} 17899
 ```
 The next example repeats the above query using only filter operations to give
-you a sense of the performance advantage of usign cross_join and between.
+you a sense of the performance advantage of using cross_join and between.
 The
 timings were performed on a single-computer SciDB configuration with 8
 instances.
 ```